Massipssa/Docs/cloud/gcp/bigdata/bigquery.md

     - Command
         - ```bq load names.baby_names gs://(YOUR_BUCKET)/names/yob*.txt Name:STRING,Gender:STRING,Number:INTEGER```
 - Export
   - BigQuery <=> BigQuery
   - Table's data can only be exported to **GCS** with one of this format csv, json, avro
-    - To get data from **Dataproc**, a connector is install by default in Dataporc and the data will be exported to GSP then to bucket will be read from BigQuey
+  - To get data from **Dataproc**, a connector is installed by default in Dataproc and the data will be exported to GSP then to bucket will be read from BigQuey
   - Can only export up to 1 GB
   - Command
     - ```bq extract 'projectid:dataset:table' gc://bucket_name/folder/object_name```

 ## Monitor & Logging

 - Monitor allows to visualize:
   - Metrics (alter on metric)
   - Performance
   - Resource capacity/usage (Slots)
 - Logging:
-    - Who is doing what (show actions history)
+  Who is doing what (show actions history)

 - What does colors mean in query details ?